-Job training and placement- These are a myriad of training programs administered by the Department of Labor (DOL) to provide job training, displacement and employment services generally targeting low-income Americans.
+Job training and placement- These are a myriad of training programs administered by the Department of Labor (DOL) to provide job training, displacement, and employment services generally targeting low-income Americans.

 Housing Assistance- Various housing programs are administered by the Department of Housing and Urban Development (HUD) including rental assistance, public housing, and various community development grants.
-Also, check with your local welfare office for help with move in security deposits
+Also, check with your local welfare office for help with move-in security deposits

 Non-profit programs- Non-profit programs offer assistance to people all across the globe from all walks of life.

-- Single Parent Advocate As way of describing their purpose, Single Parent Advocate writes on their home page that their purpose is to educate and empower single parents; they offer resources and assistance that helps them improve their lives
+- Single Parent Advocate As a way of describing their purpose, Single Parent Advocate writes on their home page that their purpose is to educate and empower single parents; they offer resources and assistance that helps them improve their lives

 - Parents Without Partners This organization’s chapters are run exclusively by volunteer members; it offers educational activities, family activities, and adult social and recreational activities as well as service projects and various services such as babysitting, clothing supplies, and toy exchanges